open-mmlab/mmtracking/docs/en/user_guides/3_inference.md

 - `OUTPUT`: Output of the visualized demo.
 If not specified, the `--show` is obligate to show the video on the fly.
 - `DEVICE`: The device for inference.
 Options are `cpu` or `cuda:0`, etc.
 - `--show`: Whether show the video on the fly.
-- `--gt_bbox_file`: The gt_bbox file path of the video.
+- `GT_BBOX_FILE`: The gt_bbox file path of the video.
 We only use the gt_bbox of the first frame.
 If not specified, you would draw init bbox of the video manually.

 **Examples:**